mikhmha/SWARMMO/README.md

 Things are very close.
 I'm dealing with some challenging problems related to directed graphs, relational algebra, and topology.
 The final frontier~
 Once this part is done, the game will be ready to test and I can also start focusing on adding content.
 Soon (tm)

+** UPDATE 2 **: I'm in the final stretch!
+The hard problems are now solved :).
+Now whats left is to update the UI and add some additional client-side functionality.
+Also I need to debug some client-side animation issues.
+I really want to work with a 2D artist so I can start adding more content and give the game a more consistent art style.
+Small steps.
+Last month motivation was low.
+But I'm entering this month with much higher motivation.
+Gotta show up everyday and put in some work, only way to get through a slump.

 Regions:

 - NA WEST